-In East Africa, the Inter-University Council for East Africa's (IUCEA) Road Map to Quality has evolved from a combined initiative of three government commissions: Kenyan Commission for University Education, Ugandan National Commission for Higher Education, and Tanzanian Commission for Universities.2 The Road Map to Quality recommends a self-assessment process at the programme level with peer review.
+The Inter-University Council for East Africa's (IUCEA) Road Map to Quality has evolved from a combined initiative of three government commissions: Kenyan Commission for University Education, Ugandan National Commission for Higher Education, and Tanzanian Commission on Universities.4 The Road Map recommends a self-assessment process at the programme level with peer review.
 These peer reviews of universities have been piloted (March-September 2014) as part of the training of peer reviewers across East Africa.
 Programme teams in the School of Nursing and Midwifery in Kenya and Tanzania have produced self-assessment reports.
-These reports along with a self-assessment improvement plans have been reviewed by peer reviewers.
+These reports along with aself-assessment improvement plan have been reviewed by peer reviewers.